Cheap Life Insurance for Canadians: Explore Your Options

 With a little effort, you can figure out exactly how much financial protection you need and keep your life insurance costs as low as possible.

-On average, the life insurance premiums for smokers are 69.59% higher than those for non-smokers.
-The gap gets wider with age—a 70-year-old smoker will pay about 88% more per month than their non-smoking counterpart, while an 18-year-old smoker will pay 25% more.
+On average, the life insurance premiums for smokers are 70% higher than those for non-smokers.
+The gap gets wider with age; a 70-year-old smoker will pay about 88% more per month than their non-smoking counterpart, while an 18-year-old smoker will only pay 25% more.

 The increase in premiums applies to vaping, chewing tobacco, betel nut leaves, cigars, and any other use of tobacco within the last 12 months.
-If you do consume nicotine, it’s crucial to find a company with competitive life insurance rates for smokers, such as:
+If you do consume nicotine, it’s crucial to find a company with competitive life insurance rates for smokers.

 Life insurance companies use underwriting to figure out how likely and how soon you might pass away, and the higher your risk, the higher your premiums.
 Anyone with a pre-existing medical condition, a dangerous hobby, or a difficult occupation may qualify for high-risk life insurance instead of regular rates.